Generic Name: palifermin

 Administer the first 3 doses prior to myelotoxic therapy.
 Administer the third dose 24 to 48 hours prior to beginning myelotoxic therapy [see Drug Interactions (7)].

-Administer the last 3 doses after myelotoxic therapy is complete; Administer the first of these doses on the day of hematopoietic stem cell infusion after the infusion is completed, and more than 4 days after the most recent administration of Kepivance [see Drug Interactions (7)].
+Administer the last 3 doses after myelotoxic therapy is complete; Administer the first of these doses on the day of hematopoietic stem cell infusion after the infusion is completed, and at least 7 days after the most recent administration of Kepivance [see Drug Interactions (7)].

 Preparation and Administration